 Being Proactive and Not Reactive is the Key to Manage Supply Chain Disruptions

 Speed matters, especially when you are combating supply chain interruptions.
 Putting it simply, the faster you react to interruptions, the better you get the hand of your disruptive supply chain perils.
-This is one of the biggest reasons why ideal risk and crisis management methods are backed with automated software that warns you of disruptive events in real-time and often in advance before they knock at your office door.
+Ideal risk and crisis management is therefore supported by automation.
+The software warns you of disruptive events in real-time and often in advance before they knock at your office door.

-You learn of threats before the disruption occurs by monitoring risks using intelligence, data, including suppliers and supply paths, logistic management, trade union activities, weather forecasts, and financial indicators.
-Moreover, casting an eye on shifting consumer behaviour patterns may catapult you ahead of your potential competition.
+You learn of threats before the disruption occurs by monitoring risks using intelligence, and data, including suppliers and supply paths, logistic management, trade union activities, weather forecasts, and financial indicators.
+Moreover, casting an eye on shifting consumer behavior patterns may catapult you ahead of your potential competition.

 Easier said than done.
-Thus, we bring you operational strategies to manage supply chain disruptions by empowering the professional to understand their risks and operational blind spots.
+Thus, we bring you operational strategies to manage supply chain disruptions by empowering professionals to understand their risks and operational blind spots.
 Such strategies include: